Jill Biden to meet Ukrainian refugees in Romania, Slovakia - NewsBreak

 The schedule then takes her to the Romanian capital of Bucharest on Saturday to meet with government officials, U.S. Embassy staff, humanitarian aid workers and educators who are helping teach displaced Ukrainian children.
 The first lady will travel to Slovakia to meet with staff at the U.S. Embassy in Bratislava.

-On May 8, Biden will travel to Kosice and Vysne Nemecke in Slovakia to meet with refugees, humanitarian aid workers and local Slovakians who are supporting Ukrainian families that have sought refuge in Slovakia.
+On May 8, Jill Biden will travel to Kosice and Vysne Nemecke in Slovakia to meet with refugees, humanitarian aid workers, and local Slovakians who are supporting Ukrainian families who have sought refuge in Slovakia.

 She plans to meet with members of Slovakia's government on May 9 before returning to the United States.